Resident Lecturer in Political Ecology, Peru

 The SFS program on Biodiversity Conservation and Development, located in the Amazon region of Peru seeks an enthusiastic, team-oriented individual to serve as part of a residential team of faculty and staff that delivers an interdisciplinary, hands-on learning experience to students spending a semester abroad.
 SFS Peru has a thematic focus on the complexity of this Peruvian Amazon region with its dramatic diversity of species and habitats and rich cultural elements.

-On a contract basis, develop the Political Ecology of Development Landscapes course during the fall and deliver the course to the spring semester co-hort, and teach one-third of the Directed Research course.
+On a contract basis, deliver the Political Ecology of Development Landscapes course during the fall and spring semesters, and teach one-third of the Directed Research course.
 Contribute to student learning in the areas of conservation planning, natural resource use, and rural development.
 Lead designated components of the programs research plan and, as part of this, oversee, mentor, and grade the student directed research projects.

 SFS creates transformative study abroad experiences through field-based learning and research.
 Our educational programs explore the human and ecological dimensions of the complex environmental problems faced by our local partners, contributing to sustainable solutions in the places where we live and work.
 The SFS community is part of a growing network of individuals and institutions committed to environmental stewardship.

 This program seeks to understand both the conflicts and synergies of species and habitat complexity, conservation, and development.
 Students will gain a sense of the richness of the Amazon region—biodiversity, social and cultural diversity, and ecosystem services—while exploring strategies for sustainable livelihoods in this highly productive and diverse region of South America.